-- Triangle Regional Model Executive Committee tasks - Regional ITS Work Group meeting agendas and summaries - Coordination of process to procure technical assistance with the development of an updated Regional ITS Plan - Presentations on TJCOG work tasks as needed to technical and policy boards - Performance Metrics work plan and creation of a web-based metrics dashboard, in coordination with MTP goals and objectives discussions - Administration of the ITS Working Group - Note: the budget includes costs for maintenance of necessary software licenses to support this work (ArcGIS and CommunityViz) and the acquisition of data from external sources when needed (e.g. Woods & Poole economic forecast data, CoStar housing data, etc.)
+- Triangle Regional Model Executive Committee tasks - Regional ITS Work Group meeting agendas and summaries - Coordination of process to procure technical assistance with the development of an updated Regional ITS Plan - Presentations on TJCOG work tasks as needed to technical and policy boards - Performance Metrics work plan and creation of a web-based metrics dashboard, in coordination with MTP goals and objectives discussions - Note: the budget includes costs for maintenance of necessary software licenses to support this work (ArcGIS and CommunityViz) and the acquisition of data from external sources when needed (e.g. Woods & Poole economic forecast data, CoStar housing data, etc.)